PyAbel/PyAbel/doc/transform_methods/three_point.rst

 Notes
 -----

-The algorithm contained two typos in Eq (7) in the original citation [1].
-A corrected form of these equations is presented in Karl Martin's 2002 PhD thesis [2].
+The algorithm contained two typos in Eq.
+(7) in the original citation [1]_.
+A corrected form of these equations is presented in Karl Martin's 2002 PhD thesis [2]_.
 PyAbel uses the corrected version of the algorithm.

-For more information on the PyAbel implementation of the three-point algorithm, please see `Issue #61 <https://github.com/PyAbel/PyAbel/issues/61>`_ and `Pull Request #64 <https://github.com/PyAbel/PyAbel/pull/64>`_.
+For more information on the PyAbel implementation of the three-point algorithm, please see `issue #61 <https://github.com/PyAbel/PyAbel/issues/61>`_ and `Pull Request #64 <https://github.com/PyAbel/PyAbel/pull/64>`_.

 Citation
 --------

-[1] `Dasch, Applied Optics, Vol 31, No 8, March 1992, Pg 1146-1152 <(http://dx.doi.org/10.1364/AO.31.001146>`_.
+..
+[1] \ C. J. Dasch, "One-dimensional tomography: a comparison of Abel, onion-peeling, and filtered backprojection methods", `Appl.
+Opt.
+31, 1146–1152 (1992) <https://doi.org/10.1364/AO.31.001146>`_.

-[2] Martin, Karl.
-PhD Thesis, University of Texas at Austin.
-Acoustic Modification of Sooting Combustion.
-2002: https://www.lib.utexas.edu/etd/d/2002/martinkm07836/martinkm07836.pdf
+..
+[2] \ K. Martin, PhD Thesis: "Acoustic Modification of Sooting Combustion", University of Texas at Austin (2002) (`record <http://hdl.handle.net/2152/1654>`_, `PDF <https://repositories.lib.utexas.edu/bitstream/handle/2152/1654/martinkm07836.pdf>`_).